MediaWind/react_kiosk_engine/docs/jsonFormat.md

 - `checkout`, usually attached to the `scanner` input, will signify that the page is ready to use the qr code read with the scanner and proceed to check it out of the EasyQueue module.
 - `checktextinputs` first verify that all required text inputs on the page are filled before proceeding to the rest of the actions.
 - `custom` triggers a custom action.
 For more informations, refer to the [custom action documentation](customAction.md).
+- `resetcustompage` sets the custom page to undefined.

 #### Advanced button configuration